franzbu/WinHammer.spoon/README.md

 When using AeroSpace with floating layout, there is no proper way of switching between windows on the current (work-) space.
 The following lines of code provide that feature.
 Additionally, a fast way of switching between the windows on all (work-) spaces has been added.

 This is still work in progress.
 In case you want to try out this experimental feature, add the following lines to your 'init.lua'.
 Alt-Escape switches between all windows of the current (work-) space, and Alt-Tab switches between the windows on all (work-) spaces; adjust the according values in case you prefer different keyboard shortcuts.
-The order of switching is both times the reverse order of focus given ('hs.window.sortByFocused').
+The order of switching between the windows is both times set according to 'hs.window.sortByFocused', i.e., windows are sorted in order of focus received, most recent first.

 ```lua
 function aerospace(args)